EvidenceBackedPoliticalBeliefs/UnitedKingdom/ApplyingTheMoralFramework.md

 </details>

 We can see that by implementing this policy decision, those responsible thought they were ascending to a new peak on the landscape, they instead fell directly into a trough.
 It is also foreseeable that a different policy could have even more drastic outcomes, for example total ecological collapse.

+[^2]: This is not necessarily the cause of all murderers choosing to murder, it is simply an example to illustrate the point.